Amyyyyeah/ARES/README.md

 ```

 ### [Step 2] SFT
-* Before the Supervised Fine Tuning step, correction feedback is needed.
-To obtain this feedback, you need an API key for Claude 3.
+* Correction feedback is required from a Teacher.
+For the paper report, we use Haiku Claude 3 before the SFT step.

 * [1] Run the following command using Python:
 ```